MLjungg/ID2222-Data-Mining/Lab 1 - Finding Similar Items/README.md

 K (int) - length of k-shingle
 number_of_hash_functions (int) - number of hash fuctions to apply when constructing the signature matrix.
-take_time (boolean) - decides if the codes outputs execution time
+take_time (boolean) - decides if the codes outputs execution time run_LSH - choose if you want to run with our without LSH algorithm

 If no arguments are given to the function, it will use the following as default values:
 K = 4
 number_of_hash_functions = 100
 take_time = False
+run_LSH = True